petru-robu/SudokuSolver/README.md

+# SudokuSolver
+A program that solves sudoku using backtracking.<br>
+It is implemented in C++ and it has a GUI made with SFML.
-# Sudoku-Solver
+# Skills
-Un program care rezolva sudoku cu o *interfata sfml*.
+C++, GUI, SFML, Makefile